 Home Remedies for Teething:

-There are several safe, effective ways to relieve teething pain using simple, natural ingredients you probably already have in your home.
+There are several safe, effective ways to relieve toothache using simple, natural ingredients you probably already have in your home.
 Ready to find out what they are?
 Let’s get started.

 Ginger is naturally anti-inflammatory, so it soothes nerve endings.